tjr357/testing-notes/meetings/salesforce.refinement.2022.03.24.md

 - Need to figure out if the website will send a language specific acknowledgement or a bi-lingual (eng on top, spanish on bottom or vv)
 - The translations are already completed, we're just not using them
 - May need to meet with Kara Z., the business, or the website owner
-- @Chip will get a meeting scheduled
+- @people.Chip will get a meeting scheduled
-  - @AubreyL will send an email instead
+  - @people.AubreyL will send an email instead
 - If the Contact Us page is in English, do we want a box that says something like "Reply to me in this language ____ "
 - Love Your Color guarantee is gone?
 - Could we just turn off the acknowledgements?